kelseyhightower/htbolt/README.md

 # htbolt - Manipulate boltdb password databases

 htbolt is used to manipulate a boltdb database used to store usernames and passwords for basic authentication of HTTP users.
+See the [passwd package docs](passwd) for usage with a HTTP server.

 ## Usage